lucasacostaa/lucasacostaa/README.md

 # Hello!
 I'm Lucas :wave:

-🌱 I’m currently learning React Native and I absolutely **love it**.
+🌱 I’m currently learning React/React Native and I absolutely **love it**.

 📫 How to reach me: https://www.linkedin.com/in/lucasuracosta/